Maestro (2021 film): Reception

 Neeshita Nyayapati of The Times of India gave Maestro a rating of 3 out of 5, calling it "a pulpy remake" and wrote that it "might not be the classic Ilairayaaja number it set out to be but it still remains as catchy as the latest peppy number.
 That makes it worth a watch".
 Writing for Firstpost, Sankeertana Varma opined that Maestro never pretends to be anything but a tamed version of its original, giving a rating of 3 out 5.
 Hindustan Times critic Haricharan Pudipeddi said that "Despite not making any effort to leave a lasting impression, it still works as a good-enough entertainer.
 The minor tweaks to suit Telugu sensibilities, helps Maestro stay true to the original to a large extent but the audience is spoon-fed a lot too."

 Reviewing the performances, Sangeetha Devi Dundoo of The Hindu wrote, "Nithiin seems to have enjoyed being part of a story that stands out from mainstream Telugu films, and Nabha is at ease playing the girlfriend.
 It isn't a complicated part and she does well.
 It is appreciable that Tamannaah has dubbed herself, but her laboured Telugu diction doesn't cut it.
 Alas, she is no Tabu."
 On the technical aspects, The News Minutes Balakrishna Ganeshan said that the music and Mahati Swara Sagar's background music did justice the film and Yuvraj's camera work "keeps the movie upbeat."

-Koimois Shubam Kulkarni rated the film 2.5/5, stating: "Maestro might have been a spectacular film if Andhadhun didn't exist, but that if is a privilege the film doesn't have".
 A critic of Eenadu praised the performances of Nithiin and Tamannaah, first-half screenplay and the production values while pointing out second-half screenplay negative as its drawback.
 Manoj Kumar R of The Indian Express called it an "unwitty remake", adding "Director Merlapaka Gandhi has turned the pulsating white-knuckled ride into a story of a damsel in distress.
 Nitthin-starrer has none of the moral ambiguity or smarts of Ayushmann Khurrana-Tabu original."
 Mukesh Manjunath of Film Companion wrote, "The lack of humor and its blandness makes the thrills seem milder because the audience is never distracted enough with humor."